kennytilton/mxtodomvc/README.md

     :items-active (cF (doall (remove td-completed (<mget me :items)))) :empty? (cF (empty? (<mget me :items))))
 ````
-Glossary for close readers:
-* `cI`, or "input Cell", can be written to by imeprative code;
-* `cF`, or "cell formulaic", makes the `:class` property of the `LI` functional, using the body shown; and
-* `<mget`, "or model get", is the Matrix property reader that arranges for `:completed` to remember `:class`.
+#### A tells B

-What does it mean for A to change and then tell B?
-It means we imperatively change A using a special Matrix writer, and then Matrix internals recalculate B:
+What does it mean for A to tell B?
+When we imperatively change, Matrix internals automatically recalculate B:
 ````cljs
 (input {:class       "toggle"
         ::mxweb/type "checkbox"